study-ORCATech-cloud/git-labs/LAB07-Branches-And-Pull-Requests/LAB.md

 ## Task 4: Review and Comment
 * Examine the pull request page on GitHub to see the diff view of your changes.
-* Add a comment to your own pull request explaining a specific part of your code.
+* Add a comment to your own pull request explaining a specific part of your content.
 * If working with a partner, review their pull request and leave constructive comments.

 ## Task 5: Modify Based on Feedback